CutBank Print Edition

 POEMS should be uploaded as one file, with page breaks between poems.
 We accept up to five poems per submission.
 To withdraw your entire submission, use Submittable.
 To withdraw part of your submission, add a note in Submittable detailing which poems are no longer available.

 Every piece will be read first by an editor, and then by an enthusiastic, trained pool of readers.
-Reading your work is the most exciting part of our jobs, and we’re happy to say we form the majority of our content for CutBank from unsolicited submissions.
+Reading your work is the most exciting part of our jobs, and we’re happy to say the majority of our content for CutBank comes from unsolicited submissions.
 We’re all writers here, and we appreciate the opportunity to read your work.
 Keep writing and we’ll see you on the flip side!